Zaynedrift/website/README.md

 - https://zaynedrift.com

 ## Nerd Info
-- Programmed in Github with HTML, CSS & JS
+- Programmed in Github with HTML
-- Domain Managed in Cloudflare and Cloudflare Pages
+- Domain Managed in Cloudflare
+- Website hosted with Cloudflare Pages